dahnte/cs480/assignment2/README.md

 `gcc player2.c stringGame.c -o player2 -std=c99`

-Begin the game by running `player1` followed by `player2` on separate terminal instances
+Begin the game by running `player1` followed by `player2` on separate terminal instances.

 ### Game Rules & Strategy
 Once both programs are running simultaneously `player1` will be asked to write a string.
 The string must follow these rules: